 Cystic fibrosis-related diabetes (CFRD) is an extrapulmonary complication of cystic fibrosis (CF) and is associated with increased morbidity and mortality in affected individuals.
-Cystic fibrosis-related diabetes is the result of abnormal glucose metabolism primarily characterized by insulin deficiency, intermittently exacerbated by insulin resistance.
-It is crucial to recognize the early signs of abnormal glucose metabolism in individuals with CF to make the diagnosis of CFRD.
+Cystic fibrosis-related diabetes results from abnormal glucose metabolism primarily characterized by insulin deficiency and intermittent insulin resistance.
+It is crucial to recognize the early signs of abnormal glucose metabolism in individuals with CF to diagnose CFRD.
 Early diagnosis and treatment correlate with slower rates of pulmonary decline and improved growth.
-This activity will provide an overview of CFRD.
+This activity aims to provide an overview of CFRD.

-The etiology of cystic fibrosis-related diabetes is not completely understood.
-The current view of CFRD is that it is a multifactorial condition resulting from a combination of beta-cell dysfunction and a decrease in islet cell mass.
+The etiology of cystic fibrosis-related diabetes is not entirely understood.
+The current view of CFRD is that it is a multifactorial condition resulting from a combination of beta-cell dysfunction and a decrease in islet cell mass and numbers.

 Cystic fibrosis-related diabetes has a high prevalence in the CF population.
 The incidence increases with age.
-It is present in 2% of children, 19% of adolescents, 40% of individuals in their 20s, and up to 50% of individuals 30 years of age and older with cystic fibrosis.
+It is present in 2% of children, 19% of adolescents, and up to 50% of individuals 30 years of age and older.
 The prevalence rate may appear to be lower at centers that do not perform universal oral glucose tolerance screening testing.

 The pathophysiology of cystic fibrosis-related diabetes is complex and not completely understood.
 It is believed to be multifactorial with both a functional and structural component.